swimmingly/yodrew.github.io/protocol.md

 In any case, try.
 If these methods fail, perhaps you will come up with your own in the moment of crisis.
 An idea will occur to you.
 You will feel something or have an impulse.
 Act on it.
 Darkroom retreating isn't all just lying around.
 These brief calls for heroism are part of the minimal effort the retreat requires of everyone at some point.

 *I was raised with many superstitions.
-I found pp155-170 of _Objectivism: The Philosophy of Ayn Rand_ by Leonard Piekoff extremely helpful in dealing with the conscious part of them.
-He explains how to identify and dismiss _arbitrary_ ideas: those for which there is no evidence.
+I found pp155-170 of _Objectivism: The Philosophy of Ayn Rand_ by Leonard Peikoff extremely helpful in dealing with the conscious part of them.
+He explains how to identify _arbitrary_ ideas: those for which there is no evidence.
+He explains the necessity of dismissing them.

-##### severe psychosis
+### severe psychosis {#severe-psychosis}

 As I have said, I view our entire society and virtually everyone in it as psychotic.
-This includes myself, you, our "leaders", the lady down the block, doctors.
+This includes me, you, our "leaders", the lady down the block, doctors.
 Everyone.
 We are functionally psychotic, surviving long enough in our dysfunction and pain to reproduce.
 We thus exist on a continuum of psychosis ranging from the temporarily shocked, to the functional, to the disabled, to the severely psychotic.

-Merely this change in perpsective from our current presumptions can aid the situation greatly.
+Merely this change in perspective from our current presumptions can aid the situation greatly.
 Lots of little ridiculous things we currently do can be exposed as such and stopped.

 I have not worked with severe psychotics---who would be identified simply as psychotic by conventional psychology.
 But I think that we can handle even these cases by ourselves.
 By this, I mean without the use of the professional system or experts, just with the care of friends and family.
 That said, if an expert can behave normally, simply providing wisdom and care unobtrusively like anyone else would, without any sense of superiority, that's great.
 Some experts actually know something.
 There's no reason for their knowledge to go to waste unless it would do more harm than good on balance.

 I think severely psychotic people will be most helped at first by the influence and love of others who have recovered their own sanity in darkness.
-Most severely psychotic people are especially sensitive to our society's constant barrage of studidity and hatred, especially from those who are supposed to care about them.
+Most severely psychotic people are especially sensitive to our society's constant barrage of stupidity and hatred, especially from those who are supposed to care about them.
 If that reverses, most cases of severe psychosis will disappear in weeks.
 Let us first put our attention on ourselves.
 It's sort of like using an oxygen mask in an airplane: use it yourself first, then on those in your care.
-To continue the metaphor, please consider the plane we're on already depressurized, the masks dangling down, and suffering heavy turbulence.
+To continue the metaphor, please consider the plane we're on to be already depressurized, undergoing severe turbulence, and with its masks dangling down.

 But I can imagine the direct use of darkness in extreme cases to excellent effect.
 It must be done with great care and attention to conditions, and with understanding and consent.
 Darkness causes great harm in those it is forced upon, and I unqualifiedly condemn this cruel and despotic use of darkness.
 I believe it will often require more gradual application and more support.

 Begin by removing any light the person has not asked for or replacing it with red light if he finds it agreeable.
 The more access the person has to reason and the more he trusts his caregivers, the easier it will be to normalize his sleeping environment.
-Scheduling pressure can be removed (all those therapeutic activities that are supposed to help people but just distress them or help them pass the time while on debilitating medication), allowing the person to sleep more.
+Scheduling pressure can be removed.
+I mean all those therapeutic activities that are supposed to help people but just distress them or help them pass the time while on debilitating medication.
+Allow the person to sleep more.
+Provide more fresh, raw fruits and leafy green vegetables, fresh air, sunlight, pure non-fluoridated water, contact with plants and earth, grounding sheets, etc.

 Lots of little changes like this can quickly de-escalate severe psychosis to mere disabled psychosis or even functional psychosis.
 From there, a person could manage the rest of the way to sanity himself.

-#### aftermath
+## aftermath {#aftermath}

-##### post-retreat
+### post-retreat {#post-retreat}

 The effects of a retreat continue afterward, sometimes with an intensity greater than the retreat's.
 It can feel like a storm sometimes.
 So I call it the aftermath.
 This is another phase of exploration, metamorphosis, and insight.
 It can last from a few days to several weeks.